Korto Cavitation Services

 • Required equipment

-• Set of sensors, vibro-acoustical processor, interface with the test-rig processor and the laboratory data base
+• Set of sensors, vibro-acoustical processor, interface with the test-rig processor and the laboratory database

 • Measurement software